dfranklin02/SRL/docs/pages/motivation/mindset.md

 <div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>GROWTH:</b>
 Nicole took the same science midterm also received a poor grade.
 Nicole thought she must not have studied well enough.
 Although she was disappointed with the grade, Nicole understood that it she could improve her ability to learn if she puts in more effort and studies the material more thoroughly.
 Nicole took more detailed class notes, asked questions to clarify her confusions, and studied every week using study aids to help her master the material.*
 </div>

+## How can I improve my mindset?

+All students can benefit from improving their mindset!
+To learn more about a Growth mindset and different ways to enhance it, click on the **Learn, See,** and/or **Do** buttons.

 <div class="embed-responsive embed-responsive-16by9"><iframe iframe class="embed-responsive-item" src="https://player.vimeo.com/video/207330839" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>